ColinBertin/traq/README.md

 * Thank you so much to Colin and Takeshi!
 * Thank you all the teachers and TAs at LeWagon for your advice and guidance during the two weeks.
-* We could never have done it without you!
+* We could never have done it without you!!